n1khilmane/DDoS-detection-/README.md

 # DDoS-Attack-Detection
 Six well-known classification models are used to detect a DDoS (Distributed Denial of Service) attack.
 A comparative study is made to select the best ML algo to detect the attack.
-Further TPOT ( Python Automated Machine Learning tool).
+Further TPOT(Tree based optimization tool) is used to optimize the result.
+The reason why this library is unique is that it automates the entire Machine Learning pipeline and provides you with the best performing machine learning model.